Steps Towards a Theory of Visual Information: Active Perception, Signal-to-Symbol Conversion and the Interplay Between

 Given an image $I$, in general there are infinitely many scenes $\hat \xi$ that could have generated it under {\em some} unknown nuisances, so that

-We call any such scene a {\em representation}. \marginpar{ \sc representation} A representation is a feature, \ie, a function of the data: It is the pre-image (under $\cal L$) of the measured image $I$: $\hat \xi \in {\cal L}^{-1}(I)$, and takes values in the space of all possible scenes $\Xi$.
+We call any such scene a {\em representation} compatible with that image. \marginpar{ \sc representation} A representation is a feature, \ie, a function of the data: It is the pre-image (under $\cal L$) of the measured image $I$: $\hat \xi \in {\cal L}^{-1}(I)$, and takes values in the space of all possible scenes $\Xi$.